withastro/astro/.changeset/angry-pots-boil.md

 '@astrojs/markdown-remark': patch
 ---

-Add SmartyPants back to Astro's default Markdown and MDX plugins.
-This can be disabled using the `markdown.smartypants` config option:
+Introduce a `smartypants` flag to opt-out of Astro's default SmartyPants plugin.

 ```js
 {